top of page

 Having the right word that describes what you're noticing in your body can go a surprisingly long way.
 Depending on your therapist's style, they may often ask you to tune into your body and tell them what you're feeling... easier said than done, right?
 Most of us aren't used to this— we didn't learn it in school, we weren't asked this at home, we don't talk about it with our friends, this is new.
 You're not alone.

-As a therapist who is very curious on what's going on in the body as we're working through things (primarily in EMDR and Accelerated Resolution Therapy sessions), I ask a lot of questions about body sensations.
+As a therapist who is very curious about what's going on in the body while we work through things (primarily in EMDR and Accelerated Resolution Therapy sessions), I ask a lot of questions about body sensations.

-Something I've noticed, after sharing space and hearing vulnerably honest thoughts from many people, is that finding a fitting word that captures what you're feeling can....
+Something I've noticed—after sharing space and hearing vulnerably honest thoughts from many people—is that finding a fitting word to capture what you're feeling can....

 Feel validating